Protocol design review

 Is your system positioned to survive the next decade of cryptanalytic advances?
 KEM hybridisation, signature strategy, library and protocol fitness.

-Five findings across Cryspen's libcrux cryptographic library, marketed as formally verified.
-We documented structural gaps in their hax verification pipeline, ML-DSA implementation issues, and limitations in their TLS approach.
+Five findings across CE Labs' libcrux cryptographic library, marketed as formally verified.
+We documented structural gaps in Cryspen's hax verification pipeline that libcrux's proofs rely on, ML-DSA implementation issues, and limitations in their TLS approach.
 Two papers and an OSTIF talk followed.

 We evaluated the Native Labs smart contracts across performance, security, interoperability, on-chain and off-chain transaction flows, liquidity models, and user experience.
 Special attention to gas efficiency at the design level.